BA History of Art (V350)

 Apply direct to the University for part-time study only.

 Part-time tuition fees will normally be charged on a pro rata basis

 More about tuition fees, living costs and financial support.

 This course places particular emphasis on progression and is notable for providing the opportunity to carry out research in each year.

 The first year will give you a grounding in the key skills needed for a history of art degree, studying a wide range of visual and material culture.
 You will also choose a research-oriented, small-group seminar class.

 In the following years you will choose from a variety of broader, thematic lecture and seminar based units, as well as further research-oriented units.

 You will undertake some independent research each year and write a dissertation on a topic of your choice in your final year.
 There is the option to study abroad in the second year.
-To find out more about studying abroad, visit Global Opportunities.
+To find out more about studying abroad, visit the Centre for Study Abroad.